NikhilRajPandey/sinFinder/readme.md

 <hr>

-*Please don't forget to start this repo because as it taked me 3 days to build is project.*
+*Please don't forget to star this repository because as it taked me 3 days to build is project.*